 This cost him some serious sales opportunities.
 It is impossible to know exactly how many sales he lost, but you can learn from his lesson and avoid the problem all together thanks to great forecasting.
 Odds are ordering enough extra inventory to cover you for the holidays will cost more than you spend on typical merchandise orders, even if you can get a better price per item based on higher volume.

 Start saving today for that extra order or, if you know you’ll need a business loan in order to stock up, now’s the time to start preparing your books and checking your credit to make sure you can get the loan you need in the timeframe you’ll need it.
-Some loans and lines of credit take a few days or weeks to get approved, while others can take months (here’s a quick chart on how those business financing options and their timelines can vary.)
-You can check your business credit profile for free on Nav to see where you stand and what get more information about how your business credit could impact your lending options.

 Why did my friend run out of stock two years in a row?
 He didn’t plan for more sales than his projections.
-He did learn his lesson year one when he had customers viewing his pages on Amazon that said, “out of stock,” so he ordered even more for the 2016 season.
+He did learn his lesson year one when he had customers viewing his pages on Amazon that said, “out of stock,” so he ordered even more for the next season.

-What he didn’t count on was his product getting even more popular this year.
+What he didn’t count on was his product getting even more popular that year.
 Unless creating scarcity is part of your marketing strategy, this is a big mistake.
 Plan for at least 5% to 10% more sales than your initial projection to ensure you don’t run out of stock.